kghthor/Language_Translator/README.md

 ## Demo

-For a live demonstration of the language translator web application, you can visit the following link: [Language Translator Demo](https://kghthor.github.io/Language_Translator/){:target="_blank"}.
+For a live demonstration of the language translator web application, you can visit the following link: <a href="https://kghthor.github.io/Language_Translator/" target="_blank">Language Translator Demo</a>.

 ## Feedback and Contributions